Khoeckman/canvasparticles-js/README.md

   <script>
     const initParticles = () => {
-      const selector = '#canvas-particles' // Query Selector for the canvas const options = { ... } // See #options
+      const selector = '#my-canvas' // Query Selector for the canvas const options = { ... } // See #options
       new CanvasParticles(selector, options).start()
     }